Quick Amigurumi Bee Tutorial for Beginners

 Now turn work so outside of the basket is facing you.

 Round 2: Using larger hook.
-Ch1 (does not count as a st) place marker.
-DC in same space and in each st around.
-At end of round place marker.
+Ch1 (counts as a st) place marker.
+DC in next stitch and in each st around.

-Round 3: Do not ch 1, continue to place DC in each st for desired height of basket, placing marker in 1st stitch of each round.
+Round 3: ch 1, continue to place DC in each st for desired height of basket, placing marker in ch1 of each round.
 Change colours as desired.

 eg/ large basket pictured had a base with 37 holes / 17cm diameter.
 I completed rounds 1 – 8 in candy red and rounds 9 – 11 in natural.
 Final round in natural also.
 My basket measures 14cms tall.